divya731/Practice/README.md

-I am Divya
+I am Divya.
-This is a practice project
+This is a practice project.